dilsab/oidv6-output-to-coco-json/README.md

 This project generates base data for `info` and `licenses` keys as well as each image's `license` key.\
 I make no warranties or representations regarding the license status of each image you will use and you should verify the license for each image yourself.

+### Area
+Area is calculated from bounding box not from segmentation.
+This is needed for a few specific projects.

 ## Installation

 Clone repository